The Deposit Insurance Scheme (DIS) being implemented by the NDIC was designed as a Risk Minimiser, with the following mandate:

 The bank liquidation option is always adopted by the corporation for banks that fail to respond to failure resolution measures.
 Liquidation process involves orderly and efficient closure of the failed institutions with minimum disruption to the banking system, cost-effective realisation of assets and settlement of claims to depositors, creditors and where possible, shareholders.

-Section 2 of the Nigeria Deposit Insurance Corporation Act2006 stipulates the functions of the Corporation as follows:
+Section 2 of the Nigeria Deposit Insurance Corporation Act2006 stipulates the functions for the Corporation as follows:

 Insuring all deposit liabilities of licensed banks and such other financial institutions(hereinafter referred to as “insured institutions”) operating in Nigeria within the meaning of Sections 16 and 20 of this Act so as to engender confidence in the Nigerian banking system;